wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 *   **Safe**.
 All input entered by your user  is stripped back to minimise as far as possible the likelihood of any malicious user attempting to inject a script into your website.
 You can turn on reCAPTCHA to avoid your form being abused by bots.

 *   **Ajax enabled**.
-You have the option to turn on ajax (client-side) validation which gives your users immediate guidance when completing the form without having to wait for the page to refresh.
+You have the option to turn on AJAX (client-side) validation and submission which gives your users an immediate response when completing the form without having to wait for the page to refresh.

 *   The form can **integrate seamlessly into your website**.
 Turn off the plugin’s default css style sheet so that your theme’s style sheet can be used instead.